dwrtc/dwrtc/docs/websocket.md

 ## API Doc

-When connected to the WebSocket, an implementation can send or receive the following messages (as JSON objects)
+When connected to the WebSocket, an implementation can send or receive the following messages (as JSON objects).

 ### Send